DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2023-11-02-grouping-and-ordering-applications-for-candidates.md

   - applications
 ---

 We included headings in between the list of applications a candidate sees when they start applying for teacher training.
-This was a simple approach to help candidates view applications while we redesing the application page.
+This was a simple approach to help candidates view applications while we redesign the application page.

 This change was implemented in October 2023.